tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 function and setting it in the active "scene_info".
 Tone mapping changes take effect on the next frame update and do not add any delay after initial BCM mapping.

 Gamma correction is also provided.
 Global gamma can be controlled on the command line.
-Each red, green and blue color channel also has its own gamma correction to help improve color balance.
-In practice gamma of about 2.2 produces generally good results. red, green and blue gamma are multiplied against base gamma for each color channel so for color balanced panels, these should all be set to 1 as #define in the header files.
+Each red, green, and blue color channel also has its own gamma correction to help improve color balance.
+In practice gamma of about 2.2 produces generally good results. red, green, and blue gamma are multiplied against base gamma for each color channel so for color-balanced panels, these should all be set to 1 as #define in the header files.

 Linear color correction is also provided.
 You can linearly add + or - red, green and blue to the color channels by adjusting these values in the scene controls.
 This will effect the generated BCM data that is mapped on every frame.

 No hardware clocks are required for operation so you can run the code with only group gpio privileges.
-Operation is mostly flicker free, however, you should see the improved response by running with nice -n -20 and running the real-time PREEMPT_RT patch on the kernel (6.6) as of this writing.
+Operation is mostly flicker-free, however, you should see the improved response by running with nice -n -20 and running the real-time PREEMPT_RT patch on the kernel (6.6) as of this writing.
 PREEMPT_RT is mainline in 6.12 so hopefully no patches are required on the next raspbian release!

 This implementation only supports rpi5 at the moment.
 It should be simple to add support for other PIs as only the memory-mapped peripheral address for the GPIO pins is required.
 Preliminary GPIO peripheral offsets are in rpihub75.h.
 There is a #ifdef PI3, PI4 and it defaults to PI5.
-If you are inclined, please test on an earlier PI and send a PR with the correct offsets for ZERO, PI3 and PI4.
+If you are inclined, please test on an earlier PI and send a PR with the correct offsets for ZERO, PI3, and PI4.

 Please read HZeller's excellent write-up on wiring the PI to the HUB75 display.
-I highly recommend using one of his active 3 port boards to ensure proper level translation and to map the address lines, OE and clock pins to all 3 boards
+I highly recommend using one of his active 3 port boards to ensure proper level translation and to map the address lines, OE, and clock pins to all 3 boards

 Hub75 Operation
 ---------------